Git Blame Who?: Stylistic Authorship Attribution of Small, Incomplete Source Code Fragments: Methodology

 \subsection{The Open World}

-For the open world, we propose a variation of the calibration curves described in Section \ref{ssa}.
-We perform attribution as normal according to either single sample attribution or account attribution, and our goal is to use a threshold to separate samples by unknown authors which were attributed to a suspect due to the mechanics of the classifier from samples correctly attributed to one of our suspects.
+For the open world problem, in which the true author may not be in the candidate set, we use calibration curves as described in Section \ref{ssa}.
+We perform attribution as normal according to either single sample attribution or account attribution, and use a confidence threshold to separate samples by unknown (out of world) authors from samples correctly attributed to a suspect.
+This thresholding does have the drawback of grouping incorrectly attributed samples belonging to a different author in the candidate set with samples belonging to samples outside of the suspect set, but as both of these categories require further investigation we do not consider this drawback to be especially problematic.

+For our initial experiment, we used 15 of the more prolific programmers with 250 samples available for training data as our suspect set, with a small set of samples from authors outside that set.

-For the purposes of our experimentation, we used our 15 programmer dataset.
-We performed an initial proof-of-concept experiment using a small set of unknown authored samples and 250 samples of training data per known programmer.
-Following that, we performed experiments in the following way.
-We divided our 15 programmer dataset into three disjoint subsets of five programmers.
-We performed three rounds of experiments, and for each round we took one of the subsets as the set of unknown authors $U$.
-Then we performed 11-fold cross-validation on the remaining data, adding all of documents from $U$ to the evaluation set.
-We then binned the samples as in our calibration curves, with each bin maintaining counts of correct attributions, incorrect attributions of samples belonging to authors not in $U$, and samples belonging to authors in $U$, which we refer to as being ``out of world''.
-We note that devising our experiments in this way allowed us to heavily bias our evaluation set in favor of samples by programmers outside of our suspect set, analyzing 317,625 out of world samples and 57750 ``in world'' samples between all rounds.
+For our main experiments, we divided our 104 programmer dataset into four disjoint subsets of 26 programmers.
+For each of four rounds, we took one of those sets as our suspect set $S$, and the remaining 78 programmers as the set of unknown authors $U$.
+We performed the same analysis on the samples belonging to the authors in $S$ as before, adding all of the documents from $U$ to each evaluation set.
+We then binned the samples as in our calibration curves, with each bin maintaining counts of correct attributions, incorrect attributions of samples belonging to authors in $S$, and samples belonging to authors in $U$, which we refer to as being ``out of world''.
+We chose this set-up to simulate the case in which an analyst only cares if one of a small number of people was responsible for a given account or code sample.
+We note that devising our experiments in this way allowed us to heavily bias our evaluation set in favor of samples by programmers outside of our suspect set, analyzing 370,529 out of world samples and 29,904 ``in world'' samples between all rounds, for a total of 400,443 samples of which 92.5\% are out of world.

 We then evaluated thresholds at the lower bound of each bin in terms of precision and recall, but rather than calculate the precision and recall of the classifier itself we computed precision and recall with respect to the three classification counts maintained by the bins, using the threshold as the selector.
 Precision is a measure of the percentage of selected instances which belong to the desired category while recall is a measure of the percentage of instances belonging to the desired category which were selected.
 We calculated precision and recall according to the following three criteria: correct classifications above the threshold, out of world samples below the threshold, and samples which are either out of world or classified incorrectly below the threshold.